Translate

 Magnetic resonance imaging (MRI)

-Like a CT scan, MRI can take pictures of the whole body from multiple angles.
-It uses magnetism and radio waves to capture an image.
+Like a CT, an MRI scan takes pictures of the whole body from multiple angles, using magnetism and radio waves.

 Once you or your child has a diagnosis, some of these tests may be repeated to show how you are responding to treatment.